Why Does My Furnace Smell?

-Like any appliance, your furnace requires routine maintenance and cleaning.
-It’s not uncommon to notice the smell of burning dust emitting from your furnace or heater at the beginning of heating season—this is typically an indication of a unit in need of cleaning.
-But some smells may be warning signs of a larger, more dangerous problem.
-If you ever smell odors of gas, burning plastic, or sulfur, it’s time to bring in the pros.
+Like any appliance, your furnace requires routine maintenance and cleaning in order to operate efficiently.
+It’s not uncommon to notice the smell of burning dust emitting from your furnace or heater at the beginning of the heating season.
+This is typically an indication of a unit in need of cleaning.
+But some furnace burning smells may be warning signs of a larger, more dangerous problem.
+If you ever smell an odor of gas, burning plastic, or sulfur, immediately contact an Aire Serv HVAC professional for assistance. ; ;

 My Furnace Smells “Funny”

 Strange smells around your furnace often spread throughout your home when the heating system pushes warm air.
 Common weird smells from furnaces are burning dust, mustiness, rotten eggs, and burning plastic.